richafnu/Viva/Viva/glint/setup/preview-manage-enable-engage-programs.md

 To reschedule the survey:

-1. Select the **vertical ellipses** next to the cycle you want to edit.
+1. Select the **vertical ellipsis** next to the cycle you want to edit.
 2. Select **Manage Schedule**.
 3. In the **Reschedule Survey** dialog box, make the necessary changes.
 If the survey is Live, the **Schedule** section is disabled.
 4. Select **Save Changes**.